Undocupoets

-The Undocupoets is a group of poets who are undocumented or support other undocumented poets.
-It began with three original poets, Marcelo Hernandez Castillo, Javier Zamora, and Christopher Soto aka Loma.
-The group united to petition against citizenship requirements in book prizes, but have grown to include a fellowship and more.
+The Undocupoets are a group of poets who are current or former undocumented immigrants in the United States.
+The mission of the Undocupoets is to bring recognition to the work written by undocumented poets and to spread awareness about the societal barriers they face as writers.
+The group was founded in 2015 by Castillo, Javier Zamora, and Christopher Soto, a.k.a.
+Loma.
+Undocupoets united to petition against citizenship requirements in book prizes, but have grown to include a fellowship and more.
+It is currently co-organized by poets Marcelo Hernandez Castillo, Janine Joseph, and Esther Lin.

 First book petition

 In 2015, the Undocupoets published a petition with the literary journal Apogee, with over 400 signatures from writers, readers, editors, and organizers.
 The point of this petition was to encourage major literary presses to remove the "proof of citizenship" requirement from their first book contests.
+"As an undocumented person, it’s ingrained in you to read the fine print, so I knew from the time I got serious about writing that many contests barred us from entering ...
+It was out of anger and disbelief that no one else seemed to know about these exclusions that we [Hernandez Castillo and fellow cofounders Christopher Soto and Javier Zamora] started circulating the petition.
+From there it snowballed."
 The petition was focused on eleven press prizes including: Letras Latinas (Andres Montoya Poetry Prize), BOA Editions, the National Poetry Series, the Academy of American Poets, Persea Books, the Poetry Society of America, the Poetry Foundation, Sarabande Books, Crab Orchard Review, and Yale University Press.
 Many prizes ended up changing their requirements, including the National Poetry Series, who said, "What really persuaded us is the fact that we did share the desire to find the best poetry out there and help get it published, which is one of the hardest things to do.”
 In 2016, they were awarded the Barnes and Noble Writers for Writers Award for their work.